Fluxie/bistest/README.md

 ## Preliminary Results

-All the members and tested valus are generated randomly.
+All the set members and the tested valus are generated randomly.

 -------------
 ### Set size: 200000, Tested values: 100